broadinstitute/cromwell/docs/backends/GCPBatch.md

 `token` is the standard base64-encoded username:password for the appropriate Docker Hub account.

-`key-name` is the name of the Google KMS key Cromwell should use for encrypting the Docker `token` before including it in the PAPI job execution request.
-This `key-name` will also be included in the PAPI job execution request and will be used by Batch to decrypt the Docker token used by `docker login` to enable access to the private Docker image.

-`auth` is a reference to the name of an authorization in the `auths` block of Cromwell's `google` config.
-Cromwell will use this authorization for encrypting the Google KMS key.

-The equivalents of `key-name`, `token` and `auth` can also be specified in workflow options which take precedence over values specified in configuration.
-The corresponding workflow options are named `docker_credentials_key_name`, `docker_credentials_token`, and `user_service_account_json`.
+The equivalents of `token` can also be specified in workflow options which take precedence over values specified in configuration.
+The corresponding workflow options are named `docker_credentials_token`, and `user_service_account_json`.
 While the config value `auth` refers to an auth defined in the `google.auths` stanza elsewhere in Cromwell's configuration, `user_service_account_json` is expected to be a literal escaped Google service account auth JSON.